 House of Marley Liberate: This speaker was the dark horse in this segment, according to our expert.
-The audio quality was surprising good compared to the heavyweights against which it was competing.
+The audio quality was surprisingly good compared to the heavyweights against which it was competing.
 But the Liberate is just a wee bit softer and doesn't have any sort of water resistance.
-It looks pretty great though, so you can pick it up if you’re a fan of the design.
+It looks pretty great though so you can pick it up if you’re a fan of the design.

 UE Wonderboom: The Wonderboom sounds great, but again, it's not the loudest considering its size.
 Although it floats in water, it doesn’t have an app, a 3.5 mm jack, or NFC.
-With a price hovering close to Rs 5,000 but with limited features, its not going to float for long (forgive us for the bad pun, but we rarely get an opportunity) especially considering that it's overshadowed by its smaller, cheaper cousin, the Roll 2.
+With a price hovering close to Rs 5,000 but with limited features, it's not going to float for long (forgive us for the bad pun, but we rarely get an opportunity) especially considering that it's overshadowed by its smaller, cheaper cousin, the Roll 2.

-JBL GO: This pocket speaker comes in fun colours and produces pleasing audio.
+JBL GO: This pocket speaker comes in fun colors and produces pleasing audio.
 However, it does everything the Juarez does but is priced twice as much.
 You can still buy if you don't mind the price (or are a JBL fan), it's really good.

 Sony SRS-XB-10: The XB-10 is compact, has IPX5 waterproofing, NFC, and great sound for its size.
 However, the Roll 2 takes the cake for boasting vastly better and louder sound at the same price, and don't forget the full waterproofing.